Photo courtesy Sveriges Centralförening för Idrottens Främjande Archive

-In the late forties following World War II, Nikkanen left Finland in pursuit of greener pastures in North America.
+During his skating career, Marcus studied law, then worked at the American Consulate in Helsinki.
+He was wounded while fighting in the Winter War during World War II and left Finland in pursuit of greener pastures in North America.
 After a stint living in Brooklyn and coaching at the Skating Club Of New York, he moved to Toronto and began teaching at the Granite Club in the early thirties.
 One of his most successful students was Dr. Charles Snelling, a six time Canadian Champion, two time North American Medallist and the 1957 World Bronze Medallist.
 He became involved with the Professional Skating Association Of Canada/Figure Skating Coaches Of Canada movement in the late sixties, an elite group that included Canadian coaching luminaries like Sheldon Galbraith, Bruce Hyland, Osborne Colson, Hellmut May and Ron Vincent.
 He was also a mentor to prominent Canadian pairs coach Kerry Leitch.
-After a stint in Stamford, Connecticut, he returned to his native Finland, where in his seventies he set some serious wheels of change in motion.
+After stints coaching in Portland, Oregon and Stamford, Connecticut, he returned to his native Finland, where in his seventies he set some serious wheels of change in motion.
 He discussed the establishment of a organization similar to the failed Figure Skating Coaches Of Canada system with Arja Wuorivirta and in May 1984, the Suomen Taitoluisteluvalmentajat (Finnish Figure Skating Coaches Association) was born.
 Less than a year later on March 28, 1985, he passed away at the age of eighty one.
 Not a bad life for a skater once not even deemed worth the price of a steamship ticket!